kyotolesson-class/kyotolesson-class.github.io/junior_coders/0c23f5f29d83139f13fc32a19c49dee01bfcd93f/class_notes_lessons/a_mon0500pm.md

 {% include tynkerprojectpage.html Name="Comic Book" ID="[ID](https://www.tynker.com/play/comic-2/60998a2851664a207b702339-436607XpCn7VEjF9rdOksv37WZlc8k)" caption="The main characters hide and then reappear in the second panel." %}

 Rocket Ship Game
   : With Student M started a new project.
 First he did a project that was mostly about making as much noise as possible.
-We then tried to work on a project that would involve more direct coding, and came up with a project about two ships shooting at each other.
+This students is very creative at working with stock actors and I tried to lead him in a direction involving more direct coding and modifications to the stock code, and came up with a project about two ships shooting at each other.
 Below is a sample of how that game might work.
-This is mostly stock code, but the critical change is that the explosion should happen only if the character is hit by the correct laser, not by just *any* actor:
+This is still mostly stock code, but the critical change is that the explosion should happen only if the character is hit by the correct laser, not by just *any* actor:

 ![Imgur](https://i.imgur.com/nRC0aSI.png){: .jsgif style="width:200px"} &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ![Imgur](https://i.imgur.com/tqxB5Y4.png){: .jsgif style="width:200px"}
   : * Default condition is "**touching &lt;any&gt;**", but we want "**touching &lt;green laser&gt;**"

+Hopefully next class I will be able to develop this project more, such as into a two person game.

 Among Us
   : Student H continued working on a Scratch project.
 He imported some Among Us characters, and we removed the background using the [Pixlr online tool](https://pixlr.com/remove-background/).
 We made the character appear to walk by switching costumes using code like this: